 PVC can make a great waterproof storage container.
 Just get whatever size tube you need to fit your important things inside (cell phone, wallet, fishing license, keys, etc.), glue an end cap on one side and then attach a threaded screw-on lid to make it watertight but still accessible.

-PVC pipes can make a quick and easy rod holder for your vehicle.
+These plastic pipes can make a quick and easy fishing pole holder for your vehicle.
 Just attach a few pieces to a board or even to another piece of PVC and attach to the vehicle.
 A bungee cord will ensure they make the trip successfully.

-This one actually looks like it could help you catch fish.
-Use some PVC to create an artificial crappie bed, giving the fish the cover and security they want while at the same time ensuring that you know where the fish are and that your line won't get snagged when you're fishing.
+This one actually seems like it could help you catch fish.
+Use some PVC to create an artificial crappie bed, giving the fish the subsurface cover and security they want while at the same time ensuring that you know where the fish are and that your fishing line won't get snagged when you're fishing.